Loop Initialization¶

 }

-1. Both have GenericScope implementation, so you can have constructors generic over the scope type
+GenericScopeimplementation, so you can have constructors generic over the scope type Scopedereferences to the context whileEarlyScopedoes not

 Thats it.
 But in reality it’s important.
 For example, rotor-dns creates a pair: a state machine and a resolver object.
 State machine is just added to a loop, but you may want to put resolver object to a context.
 For example: